zf9/FileSystem-Watcher/README.md

 This project uses [ImGui-Standalone](https://github.com/adamhlt/ImGui-Standalone) as its base.
 ImGui is a bloat-free graphical user interface library for C++.

 ### Hammafia UI
-This project uses a theme made by [HammafiaUI](https://github.com/iswahyudi440/HammafiaUI) inspired by the original Hammafia FiveM Lua Executor Theme.
+This project uses a theme made by [HammafiaUI](https://github.com/iswahyudi440/HammafiaUI) inspired by the original Hammafia FiveM Lua Executor.

 ### Powered by OpenAI